 Step 2: Add Additional Water

 Next, add the cold water and fill the bottle with ice.
-Serve the tea immediately or place it in the refrigerator.
+Serve the tea immediately or refrigerate it.

 What Do I Serve With This Tea?